Witness Europe’s last remaining peasant culture in medieval Maramures

 Satu Mare - Botiza

-Botiza is nestled in amongst vast stretches of unspoiled forests, home to wolves and bears, and is a sleepy, traditional village with lovingly restored houses.
+Botiza is nestled in amongst vast stretches of unspoiled forests, home to wolves and bears, and is a sleepy, traditional village with lovingly restored houses where horse and cart is largely the only mode of transport.
+Visit the UNESCO listed wooden church or visit the local market held every Saturday.

 Botiza - Sucevita

-Sucevita is a small village in Bucovina, and a convenient jumping-off point for the region’s beautiful painted monasteries, many UNESCO World Heritage Sites.
+Sucevita is a small village in Bucovina, and a convenient jumping-off point for the region’s beautiful painted monasteries, many of which are UNESCO World Heritage Sites.
+Visit the painted egg museums, one of the regions most famous traditions and enjoy a traditional home cooked meal in a local guest house.

 Botiza is nestled in amongst vast stretches of unspoiled forests, home to wolves and bears, and is a sleepy, traditional village with lovingly restored houses.
 Ideally serving as your base, explore the timeless Maramures region.
 Highlights include Breb, a village almost frozen in time holding on to the last vestiges of peasant culture, and Barsana monastery, a UNESCO listed wooden structure.
 Also nearby is Sighetu Marmatiei, home to the compelling Memorial Museum of Communism, and The Merry Cemetery at Sapanta, where the locals are talented craftspeople and often invite guests into their homes to try their home-made plum brandy.